fanteastick/quartz-test/content/thoughts/blog ideas.md

 	- [[tags/git]]
 	- multivariable calculus and also series in regular calculus
 	- statistical distributions
+		- Consider: it's a little useless to post class notes online...
 - how I use gpt to help w programming [[how I use gpt to help with programming|here]]
 	- programming vs coding vs promptin 💀
 	- basically paste in code --> "what does this do" --> "make it do this other thing" --> be happy